 The intervention of José Ignacio Linazasoro uses specific elements which take advantage of its singularity to reorganize the square organization and communication with the surroundings: the aforementioned basement-wall of the tower, a staircase and a fountain.
-The properties and location of each of these spacial configurators have been designed to successfully link and root the space inside the urban configuration, from the polychromatic ceramics of the fountain to the monumental stairs.
+The properties and location of each of these spatial configurators have been designed to successfully link and root the space inside the urban configuration, from the polychromatic ceramics of the fountain to the monumental stairs.

 The two essential project materials that define the construction are concrete and stone, whose texture is combined with ceramics and bricks of the own space, together, they create a feeling of belonging to the city, as the square claims that it could not be in any other city.
 The plaza also serves as an area of urban articulation and communication to the centric Matías Abad St. and the Mausoleum of Teruel.

-Description of the project by José Manuel Sanz arquitectos.
+Description of the project by José Manuel Sanz arquitectos

 INTRODUCTION

-Lovers Square was at the beggining of the intervention not exactly a square but a void caused by the Civil War bombings, which ravaged the city.
+Lovers Square was at the beginning of the intervention, not exactly a square but a void caused by the Civil War bombings, which ravaged the city.
 There were, however, attempts in the period after the war -with varying degrees of success- to transform this void in a square relying on its central location and the dominant presence of the iconic San Pedro Tower.
 It had been built among the town houses and on the street, as the other Moorish towers of Teruel, in the manner of a tower-door to the city walls.
 But this situation drastically changed with the bombing, when the tower was left isolated by one of its sides, allowing its view from the bottom of the void that was intended to become the new plaza.

 The inclusion of a fountain comes from the idea of polychromy, very present in the city of Teruel through the Moorish towers and its ceramic elements.
-This decision would help to root of the new square in its surroundings.
+This decision would help to root the new square in its surroundings.

-The staircase leading up to Matías Abad St. has become, along with the new basement-wall in a fundamental aspect of the intervention, as it consists on the joint that sews the three square levels (including the terrace of the intermediate level) in a sequence or promenade.
+The staircase leading up to Matías Abad St. has become, along with the new basement-wall in a fundamental aspect of the intervention, as it consists of the joint that sews the three square levels (including the terrace of the intermediate level) in a sequence or promenade.

 ELEMENTS OF THE RESTORED PLAZA